 Many straightforward extractions can be performed by a general dentist.
-However, most dentists refer patients to oral surgeons for surgical removal of teeth because of the extensive experience specialists have, performing these procedures on a daily basis.
+However, most dentists refer patients to oral surgeons for surgical removal of teeth because of the extensive experience surgeons have, performing these procedures on a daily basis.

 When is surgical extraction required?